pryv/service-core/README.md

 ### Quick, run the servers

 To run the servers, the source code needs to be transpiled from Flowtype to pure JS.
-Run `yarn run release` at least once to get this done.
+Run `yarn release` at least once to get this done.

-During development, use `yarn run watch` to recompile all files immediately.
+During development, use `yarn watch` to recompile all files immediately.
 Look out for compilation errors that might prevent the distribution from being updated.

 To run the processes, use `nf` (javascript foreman), as documented [here](http://strongloop.github.io/node-foreman/).